-21. Base Repair for CIR Pavement, Item SPV.0035.01.
+22. Base Repair for CIR Pavement, Item SPV.0035.01.

-This special provision describes Base Repair For CIR Pavement in accordance with Preparation of Foundation for CIR Pavement and Preparation of Foundation for HMA Upper Layer areas in accordance with standard spec 211.
+This special provision describes Base Repair for CIR Pavement according to Preparation of Foundation for CIR Pavement and Preparation of Foundation for HMA Upper Layer areas according to standard spec 211.

-Add the following to standard spec 211.3.5:
+Supplement standard spec 211.3.5 as follows: